nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The length of the `ADDRESS` must be between 6 and 70 characters
 * The length of the `REMARK` must be less than or equal to 70 characters
 * The length of a tag must be less than or equal to 70 characters.
-  * If the tag prefix is left empty E.g. `t/`, it will remove all tags that are currently associated to the person
+  * If the tag prefix is left empty E.g. `t/`, it will remove all tags that are currently associated to the customer
   * If any tags are provided, existing tags will be removed and replaced by the tags provided

 Examples: